Hit-and-Run Bicycle Accidents in San Diego: Legal Steps

 What Is a Hit and Run Bicycle Accident?

 A hit and run occurs when a driver causes a collision and leaves the scene without providing identification or helping the injured.
-Under California Vehicle Code § 20001, this is a criminal offense—especially if it results in injury or death.
+Under California Vehicle Code § 20001 (full text), this is a criminal offense—especially if it results in injury or death.

 In San Diego, hit and run incidents involving cyclists often happen when: